Table of Contents

 7. Vegvisir (Viking Compass)

 One of the most well-known Norse symbols, the Vegvisir is a compass of sorts.
 This Viking symbol is said to guide travelers through even the most treacherous conditions.
+However, its historical authenticity and use as a navigational tool during the Viking era are subject to debate, as the earliest known reference to it comes from a 17th-century Icelandic manuscript.

 In addition to its navigational powers, Vegvisir is a symbol of strength and resilience.
 Its ability to guide travelers through rough waters and unknown territories reflects the Viking spirit of adventure and determination, as well as its unwavering commitment to overcoming any obstacle.